Academy of Theatre

 Candidates must be fluent in both Norwegian and English.

 Admission to the Master’s degree programme requires successful completion of a three-year Bachelor’s programme (180 ECTS credits) or equivalent.
-The candidate must choose a specialisation when applying, and must document academic training in the chosen specialisation earning at least 80 ECTS credits, or equivalent practical experience.
+The applicant must document a minimum of at least 80 ECTS credits in a relevant subject area, or equivalent practical experience.

 Postgraduate Certificate in Education (Theatre)